History of New Orleans: 20th century

 There have often been tensions between the city, with its desire to run its own affairs, and the government of the State of Louisiana wishing to control the city.
 Perhaps the situation was never worse than in the early 1930s between Louisiana Gov. Huey P. Long and New Orleans Mayor T. Semmes Walmsley, when armed city police and state troopers faced off at the Orleans Parish line and armed conflict was only narrowly avoided.

 During World War II, New Orleans was the site of the development and construction of Higgins boats under the direction of Andrew Higgins.
 General Dwight D. Eisenhower proclaimed these landing craft vital to the Allied victory in the war.

 The suburbs saw great growth in the second half of the 20th century, and it was only in the post-World War II period that a truly metropolitan New Orleans comprising the New Orleans center city and surrounding suburbs developed.
 The largest suburb today is Metairie, an unincorporated subdivision of Jefferson Parish that borders New Orleans to the west.
 In a somewhat different postwar developmental pattern than that experienced by other older American cities, New Orleans' center city population grew for the first two decades after the war.
 This was due to the city's ability to accommodate large amounts of new, suburban-style development within the existing city limits, in such neighborhoods as Lakeview, Gentilly, Algiers and New Orleans East.
 Unlike some other municipalities, notably many in Texas, New Orleans is unable to annex adjacent suburban development.

 Mayor DeLesseps "Chep" Morrison was elected as a reform candidate in 1946.
 He served as mayor of New Orleans until 1961, shaping the city's post-World War II trajectory.
 His energetic administration accomplished much and received considerable national acclaim.
 By the end of his mayoralty, however, his political fortunes were dwindling, and he failed to effectively respond to the growing Civil Rights Movement.

 The 1947 Fort Lauderdale Hurricane hit the city in September 1947.
 The levees & pumping system succeeded in protecting the city proper from major flooding, but many areas of the new suburbs in Jefferson Parish were deluged, and Moisant Airport was shut down under 2 ft of water.

+In 1958, Fernando Rios, a Mexican tour guide in the city for work, was killed in an act of gay bashing involving several students from Tulane.

 In January 1961 a meeting of the city's white business leaders publicly endorsed desegregation of the city's public schools.
 That same year Victor H. Schiro became the city's first mayor of Italian-American ancestry.